zaphB/sampleman/README.md

 *Having trouble executing?* On a linux machine, make sure the downloaded file has the "execute" permission flag set (usually found in "right-click menu" -> "properties").
 On newer MacOs machines it may be very tricky to run the executable, because of the strict code-signing requirements.
 Maybe it is worth trying to [run from source](#running-from-source).

-*The executable for your platform is missing?* Then see how to [run sampleman from the source](#running-from-source)" at the bottom of this readme, or contact me to have your platform to the list.
+*The executable for your platform is missing?* Then see how to [run sampleman from source](#running-from-source) at the bottom of this readme, or contact me to have your platform to the list.

 ## Quick Configuration